kannankvs/md2/HOWTO_Commit_a_code_in_SONiC.md

 7. **Add the changes**
 Next step is to add the files using "`git add <file name>`" to add each file individually or using "`git add .`" to add all the modified files.
 Use "git status" to verify that all your changes got added.

-9. **Commit the changes**
+8. **Commit the changes**
   Next step is to commit the changes to your branch using the command  given below.

   `git commit -m "<branch_name for reference>: <give your commnets here>"` Example :  *git commit -m "SNMPAgent_cli_support: Added snmp_agent address CLI command to add and delete the address"*

+  Note : Regarding swss repository, the developer must write VS py tests for every feature that they contribute.
+This will run as part of every pull requests and helps ensure future changes by other develop is not breaking your feature.

  10. **Push your changes to the main repository.**
 Next is to push the committed changes into upstream into the remote that was already set to "SNMPAgent_cli_support".